Chili36/EFSABusinessRules/README.md

 Validator for EFSA Datacollection Business rules

-# This is a work in progress.
+**This project is a work in progress.
 As of now it doesn't contain all current EFSA business rules but most of them.
-The project was born out of necessity to solve validation problems with the Swedish SSD reporting of pesticides, contaminants and VMPR.
+The project was born out of necessity to solve validation problems with the Swedish SSD reporting of pesticides, contaminants and VMPR**

 The solution contains two projects, Efsas Business Rules Validator and ValidateXML.
 The rules are contained in the project EFSAS Business Rules Validator while the ValidateXML is a small consoleapplication used for verifying an XML-document.